-As part of Mental Health Awareness Week, we’re hearing from Laura Butler of welLBe Coaching, who works closely with businesses and staff to build long-lasting habit changes which enable individuals to develop sustainably healthier lives…
+This month, we’re extremely lucky to hear from Laura Butler of WelLBe Coaching, who works closely with businesses and staff to build long-lasting habit changes which enable individuals to develop sustainably healthier lives…

 “Stress is a natural emotion and it stems from our need to fight or take flight during a life-threatening scenario, historically a scenario such as hunting for food or being attacked by wild animals.
 As we’ve evolved and we no longer face such imminent life-or-death situations, the stress response isn’t as crucial as it once was — but the fact we don’t need it as much doesn’t mean that it won’t still show up.